WuHao2017/CourseProject_Getting-and-Cleaning-Data/CodeBook.md

 ## 4. Explanation for how to manipulate raw data into the tidy data set required

-The first step is read data files into R and puts the data into dataframes.
-When read data from training data files and test data files, consolidate training and testing data.
+The first step is reading data files into R. When read data from training data files and test data files, consolidate training and testing data.
 Those are below codes do in the script:

 --------------------------------------------------------------------------------------------------------
 activity_labels <- read.table("activity_labels.txt")